IBM-Bluemix-Docs/security-advisor/config-advisor-findings.md

 ## Data protection findings
 {: #config-cos}

 When a scan is run, you might see results on the **Data protection** card of the dashboard.
-These findings alert you to the potential misconfigurations that can lead to your private data being leaked.
+These findings alert you to the possibility of your private data being leaked by identifying any misconfigurations that might exist.

 | Finding           | Severity and Risk              | Remediation           |
 |:------------------|:------------------|:----------------------|